 Do you have other questions?
 We hope we’ve answered them here:

-All non-food related stalls including all small businesses in the Bazaar, as well as our plant and flower sellers, key cutters, pet seller, tools and garden suppliers and our popular auction have been unable to trade at the Market since early July.
-Click here to shop online with some of our non-food traders.
+All fresh food, grocery items and non-food related stalls including all small businesses in the Bazaar, as well as our plant and flower sellers, key cutters, pet seller, tools and garden suppliers and our popular auction are open

-Restaurants and cafes including Dandenong Market Tavern and Café Marketto (available take away only) remain closed.
+Restaurants and cafes including Dandenong Market Tavern and Café Marketto are open for business.

 From Thursday 23 July, customers are advised that, in accordance with Victorian Government regulations, wearing a mask or face covering is required when visiting Dandenong Market (unless you have a lawful excuse such as a medical condition that prevents you).
 Children under the age of 12 are not required to wear a mask.
 All Market staff, traders and their employees are required to wear a mask or face covering.
 We must continue to do all we can to minimise the risk of infection and protect our families, friends and other customers.